 Inhalants are substances that produce chemical vapors that, when inhaled, result in mind-altering effects.
 The term inhalant is used because these substances are rarely, if ever, abused by any other means.
-These substances are common household, industrial, or medical products that most people do not think of as drugs because they are not meant to be used in that way.
+These substances are common household, industrial, or medical products.
+But most people do not think of them as drugs, because they are not meant to be used in that way.

 Inhalants commonly abused include: